solana-labs/solana/docs/src/integrations/exchange.md

 ### Withdrawing

-The withdrawal address a user provides must be the that of their SOL wallet.
+The withdrawal address a user provides must be the that of their SAND wallet.

 Before executing a withdrawal [transfer](#token-transfers), the exchange should check the address as
 [described above](#validating-user-supplied-account-addresses-for-withdrawals).
 Additionally this address must be owned by the System Program and have no account data.
-If the address has no SOL balance, user confirmation should be obtained before proceeding with the withdrawal.
+If the address has no SAND balance, user confirmation should be obtained before proceeding with the withdrawal.
 All other withdrawal addresses must be rejected.